-How to eliminate clover from lawns and gardens in winter
+Banish clover from lawns and gardens in winter

-One of the most common winter weeds is clover and now the rain has started, it’s just lurking under the soil and waiting to take over your lawn and garden.
+One of the most common winter weeds is clover and now the rain has started, It's just lurking under the soil and waiting to take over your lawn and garden.
 Here are some great tips for getting rid of it and keeping your garden clover-free.

 Lawns